danhoran/personal/src/content/blog/the-accidental-start-that-changed-my-career.md

 Two weeks passed.
 Still no tap.

 I figured out how to write those Batch files.
 I removed manual steps from our process, with code.
 When I entered a meeting my boss would introduce me by saying "This is Dan.
 He's the guy that wrote the scripts" and they would thank me.
 I realised that the people I was meeting were my customers.
-The idea that people could be delighted by a few lines of code in a Batch file I'd written was a revelation and only amplified my new found love for writing code.
+The idea that people could be delighted by a few lines of code that I had written was a revelation and only amplified my new found love for writing code.

 This simple start had taught me two things:

 1. It was possible to enjoy your job.
 2. You can delight people with software.
+Something that, previously, I had only ever thought possible through the lens of video games.

 Less than a year into my first role, I'd already learned two of the most important lessons of my career.
 I just didn't know it yet.